lichaozhao/snake/readme.md

     how do i stop the page scrolling how to add obstacles in the game how to detect collision between snake and obstacles

+Due to Copilot Chat is based on LLM, so every single time generated code may be not exactly same even you are using the same prompts.
+Here are some other prompts that maybe helpful.

+    i tested the code you give me, the food is not aligned with the snake exactlly. i want to show the scrore part outside of the game, just at the buttom of the game how to control the snake by swiping the screen the score is not updated
+    how to restart the game using enter key as game is over